 Shang-Chi (Simu Liu) is living a normal life with his best friend, Katy (Awkwafina), when his past suddenly comes back to haunt him.
 He is reunited with his father, Wenwu, (Tony Leung), and his sister, Xialing (Meng’er Zhang).
 Shang-Chi struggles to pick whether to side with his father on his delusional quest or to go against him.

 The first act of this film is electrifying.
 I was locked in from the first scene between Shang-Chi’s father and mother that harkens back to Crouching Tiger Hidden Dragon.
 The subsequent fight scene that takes place on a bus harkens back to Jackie Chan films.
 This film, by far, has the BEST action that Marvel has ever put on screen.
 I was in utter awe and by the end of the first act, I thought to myself, “Wow, did this just become my new favorite Marvel movie?”

-The answer to that question is unfortunately no, but Shang-Chi is up there as one of my favorite Marvel films.
-The second act of the film, though does drag, mostly due to the exposition dump and the large number of flashbacks used.
+The answer to that question is unfortunately no. The second act of the film does drag, mostly due to the exposition dump and the large number of flashbacks used.
 Not to mention, the third act of the film, while exciting, is definitely different from what I was expecting.
-The third act showdown moves away from the martial arts fighting that the film was establishing thus far and incorporates fantasy elements into the climax.
+The third act showdown moves away from the martial arts fighting that the film established in the first act and incorporates fantasy elements into the climax.

-Overall, I was extremely impressed with Destin Daniel Cretton’s (Just Mercy, Short Term 12) direction here.
-This film proves that having diversity both behind and in front of the camera delivers on exciting, innovating films and it helps Marvel feel fresh again.
-I am looking forward to see Shang-Chi again and hope that Marvel takes care and continues to raise the bar in terms of action.
+Overall, I was kind of impressed with Destin Daniel Cretton’s (Just Mercy, Short Term 12) direction here.
+This film proves that having diversity both behind and in front of the camera delivers exciting, innovative films and it helps Marvel feel fresh again.
+I am looking forward to seeing Shang-Chi again and hope that Marvel takes care and continues to raise the bar in terms of action.